 There are a couple reasons why I think this recipe beats the competition.

-- First, it’s got all the pepperoni toppings.
+- First, it’s got all the pizza toppings.
 We are not pepperoni-only pizza fans around here.
 Our go-to pizza order is usually sausage, green pepper, onion, mushroom, and pepperoni, and that’s what I’ve included here.
 This combo has loads of flavor and enough cheese and sauce to make the toddler forget he’s eating vegetables.

 - Next up, GARLIC BREAD.
 I’ve made a pizza casserole with pasta before, but it’s so.much.better with garlic bread.
 All those garlicky carbs are meant to be layered up with marinara, pizza toppings, and melty cheese.